 Dear FCUSD Families / students / coaches:

-- Face coverings are required for coaches, staff, observers, and players on sidelines.
-They are strongly encouraged for participants during practice, conditioning, and competition.
+Face coverings are required for coaches, staff, observers, and players on sidelines.
+They are strongly encouraged for participants during practice and conditioning.

-- Observers are limited to immediate household members for the purposes of age appropriate supervision and must maintain 6 foot distancing from others.
+Observers are limited to immediate household members for the purposes of age appropriate supervision.

-- Schools should consider implementing informed consent for participants, acknowledging risks associated with participation.
+Schools have implemented informed consent for participants, acknowledging risks associated with participation.

 Thank you for the continued understanding and support,